nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

       The most common type of neuron model in NEST.
-      Point neurons are simplified models of biological neurons that represent the neuron as a single point where all inputs are processed, without considering their complex structure (such as dendrites and axons).
+      Point neurons are simplified models of biological neurons that represent the neuron as a single point where all inputs are processed, without considering the complex neuronal morphology (such as dendrites and axons).

    .. grid-item::